Starting a Calligraphy Business at Home?

-Calligraphy can be quite profitable and doesn’t take much startup capital.
 It is very conducive to being a home business because it can be done in a small area, such as a home office, and generally sees a steady demand.
-In this age of people printing anything and everything on their home systems, many consumers still seek a calligrapher to hand write elegant correspondence, invitations, menus, birth announcements and many other specialty items.
+In this age of people printing anything and everything on their home systems, many consumers still seek a calligrapher to handwrite elegant correspondence, invitations, menus, birth announcements, and many other specialty items.

-The main components of becoming a qualified calligrapher are proper handwriting skills, a steady hand, and practice to become familiar with the different fonts and styles.
+The main components of becoming a qualified calligrapher in the calligraphy business are proper handwriting skills, a steady hand, and practice to become familiar with the different fonts and styles.
 Practice will cost you nothing but time and will offer much in the way of building your skills.

-The right amount to charge for your work is something that you will need to calculate by checking other calligraphers’ prices in your area, keeping up with the amount of time and effort you put into each order and knowing what you require to make a profit for your business.
+The right amount to charge for your work is something that you will need to calculate by checking other calligraphers’ prices in your area’s calligraphy business, keeping up with the amount of time and effort you put into each order, and knowing what you require to make a profit for your business.

-Many calligraphers eventually gather a selection of stationary and other stock to offer, but clients most often provide cards or invitations of their own choosing.
+- Many calligraphers eventually gather a selection of stationery and other stock to offer, but clients most often provide cards or invitations of their own choosing.
 It is really up to you whether you want to expand into the sale of paper materials.